Can you just re-use my medical forms from a previous camp-year?

 Bass tuner (suggested)

 Note: any electric or upright bass is acceptable.
 Upright bassists may also wish to bring a bow, as well.
 Also note that the summer jazz program does not supply Amplifiers.
 Campers must bring their own.
+Upright Basses should be equipped with a pick-up mechanism that can be used with an amplifier, if at all possible.

 Also Note: amplifiers are available in the live audition rooms.
 Bassists do not need to bring an amp for the Sunday live auditions unless they wish to.
 This is the only exception.